Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Purulent otitis media

-The symptoms that are characteristic of purulent otitis media are in many ways similar to those that are detected with psoroptosis.
-However, the former additionally includes festering ears, poor appetite, an abnormal reaction to ear strokes, a weakened appearance.
+The symptoms that are characteristic of purulent otitis are in many ways similar to those that are detected with psoroptosis.
+However, the first additionally includes the fact that the ears are festering, poor appetite, an abnormal reaction to stroking the ears, and a weakened appearance.

-Jpg" alt=" rabbit otitis media" width="580" height="400">!}
+Jpg" alt=" otitis media in a rabbit" width="580" height="400">!}

-abalone drop
+Abalone drop

-The fall of the ear can be triggered by the fact that something got into the ear canal.
-In addition, a fall may be due to the fact that the rabbit is shaken by the ears, and this, in turn, negatively affects the work of the nervous and circulatory system of the animal.
+A falling ear can be caused by something getting into the ear canal.
+In addition, a fall may be a consequence of the rabbit being shaken by the ears, and this, in turn, negatively affects the functioning of the animal’s nervous and circulatory system.

 Jpg" alt="Sick rabbit" width="580" height="400">!}